MattSchwartzkopf/capstoneReactNative/README.md

 # capstoneReactNative

-# Setup & Run on MacOS:
+# Setup & Run on MacOS: Must have XCode installed

 ## Note: This requires two Terminal Windows to run